 A photo shoot gives you the opportunity to show your creativity and teaches you how to work with vendors.
 The cost of the photo shoot is minimal since each vendor would provide complimentary details or services for the photo shoot.
 Once you determine the location and possible date, confirm your photographer who will take pictures of the setup.
 Then you can work on securing vendors for the tables, chairs, linens, flowers, cake, and stationery.

-Not only will this give you valuable experience, it will also give you photos and real timelines to show potential clients.
+Not only will this give you valuable experience, it will also give you photos for your portfolio and real timelines to show potential clients.
 If your clients were happy, ask for a written testimonial to use on your website.
+Read: 4 Ways to Fast-Track Your Career as an Aspiring Wedding Planner

 Whether you have a certificate from an online certification program, a membership certificate from a wedding industry association, or a diploma from a design class, don’t be afraid to put these in your portfolio.
 This will help potential clients see that you are serious about education and your business.